openfoodfacts/smooth-app/README.md

 In order to build the application, make sure you are in the packages/smooth_app directory and run these commands :
  - flutter pub get
  - flutter run

+## Contributing

+Please name your pull request following this scheme: `type: What you did` this allows us to automatically generate the changelog
+Following `type`s are allowed:

+- `feat`, for Features
+- `fix`, for Bug Fixes
+- `docs`, for Documentation
+- `ci`, for Automation
+- `refactor`, for code Refactoring
+- `chore`, for Miscellaneous things

 ### Dev Mode
 - How to activate it: We now have a in-app dev mode which allows you to debug things faster, or access not-ready-for-primetime features.
 You can access it by going to Preferences screen > Contribute > Software Development, and then enabling Dev Mode.